 Is one of your good intentions for 2014 to make yourself a new skill or to gain a good dose of new knowledge on a particular subject?
 Take a look at what Learnit training, with an offer of more than 800 high-quality training courses, can mean for you in this beautiful year!Link

 The Netherlands is in a turbulent period.
-With the elections just behind it, it is now the big question which parties come to a compromise to represent our country as well as possible.
-The choice made here determines to some extent how the future of the Netherlands will look like.
-Will the new government succeed in getting stronger from the crisis?
-Will our country, with the current future plans, continue to develop as a leading knowledge-based economy in the coming period?
+With the elections just behind us, the big question now is which parties will come to a compromise in order to represent our country as well as possible.
+To a certain extent, the choice that is made will determine what the future of the Netherlands will look like.
+Will the new government be able to emerge stronger from the crisis?
+Will our country, with its current plans for the future, continue to develop as a leading knowledge economy in the coming period?

-In Personal Development It works just like that.
-In Our lives there are constantly, consciously and unconsciously, choices made that determine your future.
-We are continually seeking to expand current knowledge and competences.
-Sometimes because we need them to perform certain tasks, sometimes because we are looking for self-development.
-Following a training course is a good tool for gathering this knowledge and competencies.
+It works the same way in personal development.
+In our lives, choices are constantly being made, consciously and unconsciously, that determine your future.
+We are constantly looking to expand current knowledge and competences.
+Sometimes because we need them to be able to perform certain tasks, sometimes because we are looking for self-development.
+Following a training course is an excellent tool to acquire this knowledge and competencies.

-Our experienced training consultants will be happy to help you determine the right choice for a training, so that the maximum of your personal development is achieved.
-When you contact us, we will take your wishes and learning goals with you, whether it is an ICT or communication training course.
-This way the training is always tailored for you, so you get the most out of your investment.
-After the training, an evaluation follows.
+Our experienced training advisors will be happy to help you make the right choice for a training course so that you can get the most out of your personal development.
+When you contact us, we will go over your wishes and learning goals with you, whether it's an ICT or communication training.
+In this way, the training will always be tailor-made for you, so that you get the most out of your investment.
+After the training follows an evaluation.

-Choose your personal development by contacting Learnit Training via firstname.lastname@example.org /020-6369179.
-We look forward to seeing you on one of our training courses!Link
+Choose for your personal development by contacting Learnit Training at email@example.com / 020-6369179.
+We look forward to seeing you at one of our trainings!Link

-Are you, like so many Dutch people, looking for work and want it not to be smooth?
-Are you getting one after another rejection or you still have a job, but threatening you get rid of it by coming cuts?
-A ' bright spot ': You're not the only one.
-In no six years ' time, unemployment in the Netherlands has been as high as it is at present.
-In April, 24,000 persons were unemployed, representing a total of 489,000 jobless.
-In may, that figure remained unchanged.
-Do not mourn too long, but with optimism suit this challenge.
-Those who want to find work must now do their best to stand out in the masses.
+Are you, like so many Dutch people, looking for work and don't want to raft it?
+Do you get one rejection after another or do you still have a job, but are you threatening to lose it due to upcoming cutbacks?
+A 'bright spot': you're not the only one.
+Unemployment in the Netherlands has not been as high in six years as it is today.
+In April, 24,000 people became unemployed, a total of 489,000.
+That figure remained unchanged in May.
+Don't mourn for too long, but take up this challenge with optimism.
+Those who want to find work must now do their best to stand out from the crowd.

-Of course, you can deposit as a doll on all possible vacancies and assume that it should be a hit anyway.
-Convincingly applying for a job that you really have little to do, however, is a daunting task.
-It is much more effective to let your enthusiasm and qualities work and only apply to those functions that really suit you.
-This makes it easier to express your enthusiasm during the interview.
-Whether the job is written on the body or not: Many people continue to look against a job interview.
-Not strange, because it depends a lot.
-This makes the call extra laden.
-By preparing yourself well and by adopting the right, convincing attitude, you can reduce your nerves.
-How?
+Of course, you can go crazy on all kinds of vacancies and assume that it has to be a hit after all.
+Convincingly applying for a job that doesn't really matter to you, however, is a difficult task.
+It is much more effective to let your enthusiasm and qualities do the work and only apply for those positions that really suit you.
+This makes it easier to express your enthusiasm during the job interview.
+Whether you like the job or not, many people still look up to a job interview.
+Not strange, because a lot depends on it.
+This makes the interview extra charged.
+By preparing yourself well and by adopting the right, convincing attitude, you can limit your nerves.
+How can you do this?
 Below we give you 7 tips to make your job interview a success.